ttencate/papageno/data/README.md

 * Ratio of utterance to the total length of the selected range.

 We then select the best one of these ranges, highlighted in blue in the above image.
-Some padding and fade in/out is also added, and the result is encoded as Ogg/Vorbis.
+Some padding and fade in/out is also added.

+The result is encoded as Ogg/Vorbis at quality level 1.0, which works out to around 80 kbps.
+There is some audible loss in quality when listening through headphones, but sound quality remains acceptable, and this relatively low quality lets us include more recordings and species.

-The resulting file size of the 4227 selected recordings is what makes up the bulk of the app: 239 MB.
+The resulting file size of the 2764 selected recordings is what makes up the bulk of the app: 108 MB.

 ### `store_images`